On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Well-posedness of the Martingale problem : proof of Theorem

 \emph{(i) Tightness of the sequence of probability measure induced by the solution of the mollified SDE \eqref{SDE}.} Here, we consider the regular framework induced by the \emph{mollified} PDE \eqref{Asso_PDE_MOLL}.
-Note that in this regularized framework, for any $m$, the martingale problem associated with $L^\alpha_m$ is well posed.
+Note that in this regularized framework, for any $m$, the Martingale Problem associated with { $(F_m,L^\alpha,x)$, $x\in \R^d$,} is well posed.
 We denote by $\mathbb{P}^\alpha_m$ the associated solution.
 Let us generically denote by $(X_t^m)_{t\ge 0} $ the associated canonical process.
 Note that the underlying space where such a process is defined differs according to the values of $\alpha$: when $\alpha=2$ the underlying space is $\mathcal C([0,T],\R^d) $ while it is $\mathcal D([0,T],\R^d)$ when $\alpha<2$.
+Recall that we denoted it by $\Omega_\alpha$.